badsko/schtock/README.md

-# Web Scraper for Tracking and Alerting Stock Price
+# Tracking and Alerting Stock Price
-Simple Python script that scrapes Avanza for stock change and alerts on price up or down by a set amount.
+Simple Python script to get price of a ticker and alert to telegram chat on a set amount of increase or decrease.

 ## Telegram
 [https://core.telegram.org/bots](https://core.telegram.org/bots)